+PAGE NO.

-PAGE NO. PART I. FINANCIAL INFORMATION (unaudited) Item 1.
-Financial Statements Condensed Consolidated Statements of Income-Three Months Ended March 31, 2020 and 2019 3 Condensed Consolidated Statements of Comprehensive Income-Three Months Ended March 31, 2020 and 2019 4 Condensed Consolidated Balance Sheets-March 31, 2020 and December 31, 2019 5 Condensed Consolidated Statements of Changes in Equity-Three Months Ended March 31, 2020 and 2019 6 Condensed Consolidated Statements of Cash Flows-Three Months Ended March 31, 2020 and 2019 7 Notes to Condensed Consolidated Financial Statements 8 through 18 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 19 through 31 Item 3.
+Item 1.
+Financial Statements Condensed Consolidated Statements of Income-Three Months Ended March 31, 2021 and 2020 4 Condensed Consolidated Statements of Comprehensive Income-Three Months Ended March 31, 2021 and 2020 5 Condensed Consolidated Balance Sheets-March 31, 2021 and December 31, 2020 6 Condensed Consolidated Statements of Changes in Equity-Three Months Ended March 31, 2021 and 2020 7 Condensed Consolidated Statements of Cash Flows-Three Months Ended March 31, 2021 and 2020 8 Notes to Condensed Consolidated Financial Statements 9 through 19 Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 20 through 31 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 31 through 32 Item 4.
-Controls and Procedures 32 through 33 PART II.
-OTHER INFORMATION 34 through 35 Item 6.
-Exhibits 35 SIGNAT URES 36
+Controls and Procedures 32 PART II.
+OTHER INFORMATION 33 Item 1A.
+Risk Factors 33 Item 6.
+Exhibits 33 SIGNAT LIBES 34

-This Quarterly Report on Form 10-Q is for the quarter ended March 31, 2020.
+This Quarterly Report on Form 10-Q is for the quarter ended March 31, 2021.
 In this Quarterly Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust and its subsidiaries.

 As disclosed in this Quarterly Report, including in Note 2 to the condensed consolidated financial statements-Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions, a wholly-owned subsidiary of UHS (UHS of Delaware, Inc.) serves as our Advisor pursuant to the terms of an annually renewable Advisory Agreement dated December 24, 1986, and as amended and restated as of January 1, 2019.
-Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, three of our hospital facilities are leased to subsidiaries of

-UHS, and subsidiaries of UHS are tenants of seventeen medical office buildings or free-standing emergency departments, that are either wholly or jointlyowned by us (excluding new construction).
+Our officers are all employees of UHS through its wholly-owned subsidiary, UHS of Delaware, Inc. In addition, three of our hospital facilities are leased to wholly-owned subsidiaries of UHS, one of our hospital facilities is leased to a joint venture between a wholly-owned subsidiary of UHS and a third party, and subsidiaries of UHS are tenants of eighteen medical office buildings or free-standing emergency departments, that are either wholly or jointly-owned by us.
 Any reference to "UHS" or "UHS facilities" in this report is referring to Universal Health Services, Inc.'s subsidiaries, including UHS of Delaware, Inc.

 In this Quarterly Report, the term "revenues" does not include the revenues of the unconsolidated limited liability companies ("LLCs") in which we have various non-controlling equity interests ranging from 33% to 95%.
-As of March 31, 2020, we had investments in five jointly-owned LLCs/LPs (including one currently under construction which is scheduled to be completed in late 2020).
+As of March 31, 2021, we had investments in five jointly-owned LLCs/LPs.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 5 to the condensed consolidated financial statements included herein).